 The seems to have put a lot of effort into developing features that I’m not interested in instead.
-There are separate apps for scanning documents, annotating screenshots, and creating handwritten notes with your iPad.
+There are separate apps for scanning documents including apps to scan and manage business cards, annotating screenshots, and creating handwritten notes with your iPad.
 There’s a web clipper which I never use, and Work Chat which serves no purpose for the solitary note-taker.

 I’d be far more inclined to plump for the premium option if the company was focusing on improving the core functionality of the service with note-taking features, rather than widening the ecosystem.
 Of course, this is a reflection of how I use the service so your own mileage may vary.

 4. Evernote Apps Are Frustrating to Use

 I’ve noticed the Mac app slow down considerably in the time I’ve been using the service.
 Despite this, the iPhone app is what causes me the most frustration.
 After reinstalling the app on multiple occasions in a bid to fix it, Evernote seems to constantly fall out of memory on iOS.

 As an example, switching between Evernote and two or three other apps causes the note I was browsing to disappear entirely.
 I’m dumped back into the search engine, where I have to find the note all over again.
 This doesn’t happen with Apple Notes, nor does it happen with anywhere near as much frequency in other apps.